-- Must be under 18 years or age and at least 16 years of age by the start of the quarter.
+- The individual is under 18 years of age and at least high school Junior status by the start of the quarter.

-Qualified underage students must complete the following steps before meeting with the
+Qualified underage students must complete the following steps BEFORE meeting with the

 Director of Advising and Running Start:

-- Complete a South Seattle Community College admissions application.
+- Apply online to South Seattle College

-- Take the COMPASS test for English and math.
+- Take the COMPASS Placement Test.

-South Seattle Community College:
+South Seattle College:

-- Is an institution of higher learning, and as such, is an adult environment.
+- Is an institution of higher learning and, as such, is an adult environment.

 - Holds all students accountable to the same high academic and disciplinary standards.